Godot 인터페이스

 # group can fill in for it.

-• Outsource the access to a FuncRef.
+• Outsource the access to a Callable.
 These may be useful in cases where one needs the max level of freedom from dependencies.
 In this case, one relies on an external context to setup the method.

 # child.gd